MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P1-Setting-Up-Table-Views/content.md

 Let's add the necessary code to our project and discuss it afterwards.

 > [action]
-Add these two functions inside `NotesViewController.swift`:
+Add these two methods under the declaration of the *ListNotesTableViewController* class:
 >
     // 1
     override func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {